M1tsumi/M1tsumi/README.md

 ---

-## Current Focus
+## Current Work

-- Building and maintaining high-performance Discord API wrappers across multiple languages
-- Expanding feature coverage and API compatibility
+- Expanding Discord API coverage in SwiftDisc, Caelum, and Zignal
-- Improving documentation and developer experience
-- Growing communities around SwiftDisc, Zignal, and Caelum
-- Performance optimization and systems programming best practices
+- Performance optimization for VelocityX
+- Improving documentation across all projects
-- Keeping pace with Discord API updates and new features
+- Maintaining compatibility with Discord API updates
+- Research into lock-free algorithms and concurrent data structures

 ---